Nradar/Image-Recognition-Street-Sign-/README.md

 # Image-Recognition-Street-Sign

 # Description
+Input a image for recognition, and a template image for matching, the result will be shown on the input image with a text indicate the recognition.
 Using OpenCV to recognize different street sign, based on Canny Algorithm and Image Matching.

 # Demo Screenshot